Boundedness of hyperbolic varieties: Proof of and corollaries

-\begin{proof} First, we note that if $f$ is constant, then there is nothing to prove, and so we may assume that $f$ is non-constant.
+\begin{proof} Since $C_K^{\an}$ and $X_K^{\an}$ are proper, any analytic morphism between them is algebraic by Berkovich analytic GAGA \cite[Corollary 3.4.12]{BerkovichSpectral}.
+First, we note that if $f$ is constant, then there is nothing to prove, and so we may assume that $f$ is non-constant.
 If $C_K$ has genus $0$ or $1$, then every map $f\colon C_K\to X_K$ is constant, since $X_K$ is groupless by \autoref{lemma:hyperbolicimpliesgroupless} and \autoref{lemma:grouplessequivgeometric}.(1), and so we may assume that $C_K$ has genus $g\geq 2$.

-Since $C_K$ and $X_K$ are projective, any morphism $f\colon C_K\to X_K$ is also projective, in particular closed and quasi-compact, and hence, $f(C_K)$ will surject onto its image.
-The image of $f(C_K)$ must be an irreducible curve inside of $X_K$, and after taking the reduced subscheme structure of this image, we may assume that the image is an integral projective curve inside of $X_K$.
+Since $C_K$ and $X_K$ are projective, any $k$-morphism $f\colon C_K\to X_K$ is also projective, in particular closed and quasi-compact, and hence, $f(C_K)$ will surject onto its image.
+The image of $f(C_K)$ must be an irreducible curve inside of $X_K$, and after taking the reduced induced subscheme structure of this image, we may assume that the image is an integral projective curve inside of $X_K$.
 Furthermore, the image of $f$ is a constant curve i.e., a curve of the form $Y_{i,K}$ where $Y_i$ is a curve in $X$.
-Indeed, any $K$-morphism $C_K\to X_K$ is the base change of a $k$-morphism $C\to X$ by compatibility of Hom-schemes under base change, and hence the image of any $K$-morphism $C_K\to X_K$ is the base change of the image of the associated $k$-morphism $C\to X$.
-By our assumption that $X$ is hyperbolic, we have that each $Y_{i,K}$ is of general type.
-For each curve $Y_{i,K}^{\an}$ in $X_K^{\an}$, we know that there are only finitely many non-constant morphisms from $C_K^{\an} \to Y_{i,K}^{\an}$ by \autoref{thm:KobayashiOchiai}.
+By our assumption that $X$ is hyperbolic, we have that each $Y_{i,K}$ is of general type by \autoref{lemma:genearltypegeometric}.
+For each curve $Y_{i,K}^{\an}$ in $X_K^{\an}$, there are only finitely many non-constant morphisms from $C_K^{\an} \to Y_{i,K}^{\an}$ by \autoref{thm:KobayashiOchiai}.
 Let $f_{1,i},\dots,f_{j,i}$ denote the finitely many non-constant morphisms from $C_K^{\an}\to Y_{i,K}^{\an}$.